 Here are a few tips on how to answer this important question.

 Citizen developers can come from a variety of backgrounds, across your organization.
 Each of these individuals will have their own domain knowledge from their current departments, making them a great asset for applications that need to be created within that department.
 There may also be differences in the skill levels and capabilities of the employees, which will require an analysis of their overall growth as a citizen developer.
 However, each organization and company may handle this differently.

 This question is essential to deciding the structure and organization of your citizen development initiative.
 This can depend on the total amount of IT backlog and the types of projects that will be tackled by them.
 If they are going to be tackling more difficult applications, it may be better to have them operating within the same business unit as your professional developers.
 However, if the project revolves around their previous domain, it’s better to have them keep working closely with their own team.
 Sometimes, it may be better if a new department or capability is created to ensure that the citizen developers can work closely with other people with similar interests and ambitions.

-Understanding and answering these questions can help you get more clarity on how your citizen development initiative will run in the future.
+Understanding and answering these questions can help you get more clarity on how your plan for implementing citizen development initiative will run in the future.
 You will be able to give your citizen developers more structure and a safe space for them to experiment with their newfound application development skills.
 It’s also important to choose the correct no-code/low-code platform for your requirements.

 Quixy is a no-code platform that enables citizen developers to create the applications they need without writing a single line of code.
 With an easy-to-use interface and a drag-and-drop designer, your employees will be building applications in no time.
 Get started with our platform, and experience the ease of automated processes and personalized app building.

 Quixy Achieves a Hatrick in Gartner Peer Insights VoC Report for LCAP